IMPACT Foundation

 Since IMPACT does not accept open applications, traditional “success factors” do not apply.
 However, research into their partnership model reveals what matters to this funder:

-Focus on Disability Prevention: The organization's founding vision remains central: “nothing less than an end to needless disability.”
+Focus on Disability Prevention: The organisation's founding vision remains central: “nothing less than an end to needless disability.”
 Successful partners align precisely with this mission through work in accessible surgery, early detection, maternal and child health, water and sanitation, malnutrition prevention, or health education.

-Cost-Effective, Sustainable Model: IMPACT emphasizes that their approach “reduces costs and – most importantly – empowers men and women to meet the needs of their own communities in a sustainable way that does not create dependency.”
+Cost-Effective, Sustainable Model: IMPACT emphasises that their approach “reduces costs and – most importantly – empowers men and women to meet the needs of their own communities in a sustainable way that does not create dependency.”
 Partners must demonstrate value for money and sustainable impact.

 Innovation in Healthcare Delivery: IMPACT's partners have included groundbreaking projects like the Lifeline Express hospital train (launched 1991) and the Jibon Tari floating hospital (launched 1999).
-The organization values creative approaches to reaching marginalized populations with “modern hospital facilities and equipment to provide excellent and affordable medical and surgical treatment.”
+The organisation values creative approaches to reaching marginalized populations with “modern hospital facilities and equipment to provide excellent and affordable medical and surgical treatment.”

 Measurable Health Outcomes: IMPACT reports specific metrics such as “5,523 people received life changing surgery on the Jibon Tari floating hospital” and “£48 can restore sight, hearing or mobility.”
 Partners must be able to demonstrate and measure tangible health improvements.